-Blonde espresso has started gaining a lot of popularity in recent years, which might have made many coffee lovers wonder how much it can actually differ from your regular variety.
+Blonde espresso has gained considerable popularity in recent years, which may have led many coffee lovers to wonder how it differs from the regular variety.

-Both are flavorful and aromatic, but they provide different profiles when it comes to taste.
+Both are flavorful and aromatic, but they offer distinct profiles in terms of taste.

-Quick Answer: What’s the difference between blonde espresso and regular espresso?
+Quick Answer: What is the main difference between blonde espresso and regular espresso?

-In this article, I’ll delve more into the differences and similarities between blonde and regular espresso to help you find the best variety for you.
+In this article, I'll go more into the differences and similarities between blonde and regular espresso to help you find the best variety for you.

 What is a blonde espresso?

-Blonde espresso was initially called Cinnamon Roast, but this confused people as “cinnamon” was supposed to refer to the color and not the taste.
+Blonde espresso was initially called Cinnamon Roast, but this name confused people, as “cinnamon” was intended to refer to the color, not the taste.

 Other popular names for blonde espresso include New England Roast, Half City, and Light City.

-Many of the most popular coffee shop chains now serve drinks containing blonde espresso, but more independent cafés don’t often include it in their menu.
+Many of the most popular coffee shop chains now serve drinks containing blonde espresso, but more independent cafés often don't include it on their menus.

 Tip: If you want to learn more about the blonde espresso, you can check out this article!